 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.27 apply to Java.
 Java contains both a switch statement and a switch expression.

-Java currently provides multiple styles of “switch” alternatives:
+Java currently provides multiple styles of switch alternatives:

 The original Java switch statement that permits only a single value for each case choice and permits fall-through between cases using the “:” notation.